RIGS: Mechanized Combat League

-RIGS: Mechanized Combat League is a 2016 first-person shooter sports video game developed by Guerrilla Cambridge and published by Sony Interactive Entertainment for the PlayStation 4 console and its virtual reality head-mounted display PlayStation VR.
+RIGS: Mechanized Combat League is a 2016 first-person shooter sports video game developed by Guerrilla Cambridge and published by Sony Interactive Entertainment for the PlayStation 4.
+It was released for the PlayStation VR.
+The online servers for the game were shut down on 12 August 2022.

 Gameplay

 Players take control of large mechs known as "Rigs" as they compete in a professional sports competition set 50 years in the future.
 The sports competition takes place in an open arena based in real-world locations, such as Rio de Janeiro and Dubai.

 The overall gameplay consists of a five-minute match divided into two halves.
 Six players are grouped in two three-man teams.
 Rigs are equipped with a variety of weapons loadouts, which players can use to score a Takedown by destroying an opposing team's Rig.
 There are three playable match types in the game: